NathanPrazeres/DAD/README.md

 ## Using Docker

 The command `docker compose up` will open 5 servers.
-Then in another session `./run-client.sh` will open the client, and `./run-consoleclient.sh` will open the console client.
+Then in another session `bash ./run-client.sh` will open the client, and `bash ./run-consoleclient.sh` will open the console client.
 These last two commands will only work when at least on server is on.

-These commands might not work outside of linux.

 `docker exec -it dad bash` will open a session inside the container, there any of the commands bellow will work as usual.